industrial-asset-hub/asset-link-sdk/docs/overview.md

 ### Overview

-The SDK is designed in such a way that to create a new asset link, you need to implement the interfaces of the feature that the particular asset link is intended to provide Currently, one interface is supported:
+The SDK is designed in such a way that to create a new Asset Link, you need to implement the interfaces of the feature that the particular Asset Link is intended to provide Currently, one interface is supported:

 **Discovery Interface** (allows device discoveries and consists of three functions):